claraj/hello_requests_python/flask_peewee_api_chainsaw/README.md

 ### From the api directory:

-To run the API server, set an environment variable

-`FLASK_APP=app.py`

-Set another environment variable to configure development mode

-`FLASK_ENV=development`
+Create a virtual environment and activate it

 Install dependencies

 `pip install -r requirements.txt`

+To run the API server, set an environment variable to configure development mode

+`FLASK_ENV=development`

 Then run with

-`flask run`
+`python app.py`

 App will be running on port 5000.